bookofproofs/bookofproofs.github.io/_sources/history/19th-century/da-silva.md

 7. He developed an algorithm for solving the Quillen-Suslin theorem.
 8. He was an early advocate of the use of algebraic topology to study topics in algebraic geometry.

-Born 16 May1814, Lisbon, Portugal.
+Born 16 May 1814, Lisbon, Portugal.
 Died 6 October 1878, Oeiras, Portugal.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Da_Silva/)